tp2750/CasCommonChemistry.jl/README.md

 #   "results" => Any[Dict{String, Any}("rn"=>"118175-19-2", "name"=>"Calcium, [ethanedioato(2-)-κ<em>O</em><sup>1</sup>,κ<em>O</em><sup>2…
 ```

-# API
+## Internet access needed

-This package uses the Cas Common Chemistry API, which is described here: https://commonchemistry.cas.org/api-overview
+This package uses the Cas Common Chemistry web API, which is described here: https://commonchemistry.cas.org/api-overview.
+As a concequence, it only works with access to the internet.